 - Reusability: The material of the mask is reportedly ‘self-cleaning’ which means that it does not need to be washed.
 The masks contain a removable filter, which can be replaced (and should be replaced roughly after two weeks of regular wearing).
 The filters cost 11.90 EUR for a pack of three.

 The är mask uses a treatment called ViralOff® which claims to reduce 99.8% of the virus particles on the surface of the mask within two hours.
 This is a brand new self-cleaning technology that also prevents the inhalation of pollen, pollution and other viruses, as well as COVID-19.
 The technology was made by a Swedish company called Polygiene® and claims to not interfere with the epidermis’ natural bacteria, making it ideal for those with sensitive skin.

-In addition to ViralOff®, the mask is also made with a cutting-edge fabric known as ‘Eco Acqua Zero’ which is water-resistant.
+In addition to ViralOff®, the mask is made with a cutting-edge fabric known as ‘Eco Acqua Zero’ which is water-resistant.
 This helps to absorb and remove water from the inside of the mask.
 This should help to reduce the build-up of dirt in your pores and the resulting ‘maskne’!

 The mask comes with a replaceable filter that has an aluminium piece at the top so that you can adjust the mask over your nose for a more cosy fit.
 There is foam along the top of the aluminium which makes it more comfortable when wearing for longer periods and also prevents leakage.
-The mask also had adjustable straps (complete with s small buckle) so that the mask fits snugly on different size heads.
+The mask also had adjustable straps (complete with a small buckle) so that the mask fits snugly on different size heads.

 The masks can be purchased with or without an exhalation valve.
 While the exhalation valve is made to allow you to breathe out more easily, remember that masks with exhalation valves are not permitted on planes due to the safety of the other passengers.